Cheng-I-Lin/league-of-legends-analysis/README.md

 ### General Information
 **League of Legends**, otherwise commonly known as **LOL**, is a popular multiplayer online battle arena video game developed and published by Riot Games in 2009.

-In a regular game of LOL, 10 players are divided into two teams of 5 that compete against each other in player-versus-player combat.
+In a regular game of LOL, 10 players are divided into two teams of 5 that compete against each other in player-versus-player (PvP) combat.
 Each player would be able to select a **champion**, playable character with unique abilities and differing styles of play, controlling them to eliminate opposing champions and pushing through all defensive turrets (towers) to destroy the enemy main base **Nexus**, which is the main objective of the game.
 To help champions progress within the game in terms of strength (damage output or defensive capabilities) or other ability based upgrades, LOL also introduces the concept of

 **monsters**